The Revenue Plateau | Bill Foss

 Once the range expanded, the ceiling dissolved.
 Not because the tactics changed.
 Because the person running the system changed.

-Setting a higher revenue goal doesn't expand the identity range.
-Neither does shifting your mindset about what's possible.
-The range is structural — it's built from years of operating experience, environmental conditioning, and the accumulation of what "appropriate" success has looked like.
-Expanding it requires identity work at that structural level.
+Setting a higher goal does not expand your range.
+Neither does shifting your mindset about what is possible.
+The range is structural.
+It is built from years of operating experience, the environment you came up in, and the slow accumulation of what "appropriate" success has looked like for you.
+Expanding it takes identity work at that structural level.
 Not motivation.
 Not mindset.
 Structure.

-The founder who waits for the revenue to arrive before claiming the identity of the person who holds it will keep resetting.
+If you wait for the revenue to arrive before claiming the identity of the person who holds it, you will keep resetting.
 The identity has to expand first.
-Not as performance — as an actual operating shift in how the founder relates to the level above their current floor.
-That shift is what allows the level to stabilize rather than correct.
+Not as performance, but as a real shift in how you relate to the level above your current floor.
+That shift is what lets the level hold instead of correct.

 Every plateau has specific conditions that trigger the correction.
-A client type that consistently creates problems.
+A client type that keeps creating problems.
 A team dynamic that surfaces at a predictable pressure point.
 A visibility level that produces a specific kind of discomfort.
-Mapping those conditions and removing them — at the identity level, not just structurally — is part of what allows the business to hold above them.
-When you look at your own situation through the Identity Lens, the pattern that's been generating the resets usually becomes clear immediately.
+Mapping those conditions and removing them, at the identity level, not just structurally, is part of what lets the business hold above them.
+The Snapshot is where that pattern starts to show up.

 Current Pattern